elmtree-askmo/cloudcannon-app/content/learn/computer-science/why-is-software-reusability-important-in-programming.md

 url: /learn/computer-science/questions/why-is-software-reusability-important-in-programming
 score: -1.0
 related_article1:
-    id: 168590
+    id: 168598
     title: >-
-        How do you call a function with parameters in Python?
+        What is the difference between positional and keyword parameters in Python functions?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-call-a-function-with-parameters-in-python
+    url: /learn/computer-science/questions/what-is-the-difference-between-positional-and-keyword-parameters-in-python-functions
 related_article2:
-    id: 168601
+    id: 168597
     title: >-
-        How can you access a function's docstring in Python?
+        How can you handle a specific error type using a try...except block?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-access-a-functions-docstring-in-python
+    url: /learn/computer-science/questions/how-can-you-handle-a-specific-error-type-using-a-tryexcept-block
 related_article3:
-    id: 168600
+    id: 168590
     title: >-
-        What is a function docstring and why is it important?
+        How do you call a function with parameters in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-a-function-docstring-and-why-is-it-important
+    url: /learn/computer-science/questions/how-do-you-call-a-function-with-parameters-in-python
 related_article4:
-    id: 168609
+    id: 168589
     title: >-
-        How does inheritance contribute to reusability in object-oriented programming?
+        What is the syntax for defining a function in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-inheritance-contribute-to-reusability-in-objectoriented-programming
+    url: /learn/computer-science/questions/what-is-the-syntax-for-defining-a-function-in-python
 related_article5:
-    id: 168593
+    id: 168594
     title: >-
-        Explain the difference between local and global scope in Python.
+        What is the effect of defining a variable inside a function in terms of scope?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-difference-between-local-and-global-scope-in-python
+    url: /learn/computer-science/questions/what-is-the-effect-of-defining-a-variable-inside-a-function-in-terms-of-scope
 ---

 &nbsp;